LCOGT/lcogtsnpipe/manual.md

     - increase the `fwhm`.
 This value should be printed to the screen during the PSF stage.
 You can suggest a FWHM to lscloop with the keyword `--fwhm` (e.g. `--fwhm 7`)
     - Remove the brightest star by setting the `--datamax` keyword to a value lower than the first PSF star datamax, which can be read from the output
     - Increase the number of PSF stars using the `--nstars` flag (e.g. `--nstars 12`)

+* I accidentally marked a file as `b` how do I bring it back? -OR- One of my files disappeared, how do I get it back?
+   Files marked with `b` are considered failed observations that no amount of finessing will bring back (e.g. no signal).
+For this reason, the pipeline hides them from all future processing.
+The only way to get this observation back is to run `-s checkquality -b quality`.
+If you answer `n` that stage of the pipeline will be reset for you to run again (as if the stage failed).

 # Definitions
 ## Telescopes
 Current facilities can be found at: https://lco.global/observatory/sites/